 A penguin chick is not born with the ability to regulate its body temperature.
-It depends on its parents to keep it warm during the first 40 days of its life, especially penguins that live deep in the southern hemisphere.
+Instead, young birds depend on their parents to keep them warm during the first 40 days of their life, especially penguins that live deep in the southern hemisphere.

 It stays huddled under its parents until the penguin chick can warm itself.
 The extra layer of skin and fat under their belly is a warming blanket.
-As they grow up, they will develop feathers and blubber organs, keeping them warm.
+They will develop feathers and blubber organs as they grow up, keeping them warm.